Sophie de Choiseul-Gouffier

-Sophie de Choiseul-Gouffier née Zofia Tyzenhauz (Sofija Tyzenhauzaitė de Šuazel-Gufjė; 1790 – 28 May 1878) was a Polish-Lithuania novelist, writing in French.
-She was a daughter of Ignacy Tyzenhauz and Marianna Przezdziecka.
-She married Antoine Louis Octave de Choiseul-Gouffier, a French noble in service of Napoleon after the French invasion of Russia in 1812 and owner of Plateliai manor.
-She is one of the first female writers in Lithuania.
-Her novels are inspired from the life of females in contemporary Lithuanian nobility.
+Sophie de Choiseul-Gouffier née Zofia Tyzenhauz (Sofija Tyzenhauzaitė de Šuazel-Gufjė; 1790 – 28 May 1878) was a Polish-Lithuanian novelist, writing in French.
+She was a daughter of Ignacy Tyzenhauz and Marianna Przezdziecka,.

+In 1818, she married Antoine Louis Octave de Choiseul-Gouffier, a French count, whose father emigrated during the French Revolution, and owner of Plateliai manor.

+She became one of the first female writers in Lithuania, after Ursule Radziwill and Ona Radziwill-Mostowska.
+Her novels, mostly historical, are inspired from the lives of women in contemporary Lithuanian nobility.

 She was buried on cemetery des Champeaux in Montmorency.